AckeeCZ/cosmas/README.md

 Either way, scope is appropriately set, as well as all payload is passed on in scope's metadata.

+By default, Cosmas only logs to Sentry logs with `warn` or higher level.
+You can change this behaviour by setting `sentryLevel` option.

 ## Express middleware